cedar/juniper/docs/docs/guide/architecture.md

 - traces the JAX tick function,
 - optionally runs warmup ticks and resets the state afterward.

+The resulting `CompiledCircuit` is stored on `arch.runtime`.
+It contains the compiled metadata, initial state, current state, and PRNG data used by the simulation functions.

 Keep shapes and dtypes stable after compilation.
 Changing the shape or dtype of a source can force JAX retracing or raise a runtime error.

 ## Simulation